Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Introduction

 Experimentally, the apparatus contains a few unique and uncommon design features and engineering choices.
-A main attribute is a high-resolution QGM, capable of resolving a quarter micron features, comparable to the site spacing in short wavelength optical lattices.
-Another unique feature is the compactness of the apparatus, containing the laser cooling region and the QGM within the same glass vacuum vessel.
+A main attribute is a high-resolution CAM, designed for resolving quarter-micron sized features, comparable to the site spacing in short wavelength optical lattices.
+Another unique feature is the compactness of the apparatus, containing the laser cooling region and the CAM within the same glass vacuum vessel.

 Generally, the bulk of the article describes prior measurements and optimization procedures using the $^{164}$Dy isotope, as a prerequisite for pursuing the above goals.
-The manuscript is organized as follows: First, as a main motivation, we present two approaches capable of simulating spin models of quantum magnetism and discuss their respective advantages.
-The second approach based on the OPS has been given the major attention in Sec. \ref{Survey of experimental possibilities} due to its unique features.
-We then describe in detail the apparatus itself (Sec. \ref{Experimental setup}), focusing on its main constituents: Vacuum system, magnetic field coils, laser systems and QGM.
-Section \ref{Experimental procedure} describes the steps necessary to achieve quantum degeneracy and prepare a 2D sample of Dy atoms in the focal plane of the QGM: Transverse cooling and Zeeman slower, Magneto-optical trap, Evaporative cooling and transport and Characterization of optical lattices.
-In Section \ref{Fluorescence imaging with the QGM} we discuss the first preliminary measurements with the QGM.
-Finally, in Sec. \ref{Conclusions and Perspectives} we discuss perspectives and conclude.
+The paper is organized as follows: First, as a main motivation, we present two approaches capable of simulating spin models of quantum magnetism and discuss their respective advantages.
+The second approach based on the OPS has been given the major attention in Sec.~\ref{Survey of experimental possibilities} due to its unique features.
+We then describe in detail the apparatus itself (Sec.~\ref{Experimental setup}), focusing on its main constituents: vacuum system, magnetic field coils, laser systems and CAM.
+Section~\ref{Experimental procedure} describes the steps necessary to achieve quantum degeneracy and prepare a 2D sample of Dy atoms in the focal plane of the CAM: transverse cooling and Zeeman slower, magneto-optical trap, evaporative cooling and transport and characterization of optical lattices.
+In Sec.~\ref{Fluorescence imaging with the CAM} we discuss the first preliminary measurements with the CAM.
+Finally, in Sec.~\ref{Conclusions and Perspectives} we discuss perspectives and conclude.